-Croach Services implements a number of unique approaches to rodent control, using effective methods of inspection, extermination and exclusion to remove these damaging pest from your property and to prevent them from coming back.
-At Croach Services Pest Control, we believe that the best form of rodent control is prevention; rodents only need an opening ¼” to gain access to your home which is why we focus on rodent-proofing exclusion as well as baiting and trapping.
+Croach® implements some unique approaches to rodent control, using effective methods of inspection, extermination, and exclusion to remove these damaging pests from your property and to prevent them from coming back.

-Step 1: Inspection – Call our office for a free phone consultation or to schedule an inspection.
+Step 1: Inspection.
+Call our office for a free phone consultation or schedule a free inspection online.

-Step 2: Trapping – The technician will do a thorough inspection and damage assessment so he can give an accurate estimate for repair costs.
-It is crucial to employ trapping methods at this point in order to eliminate the rodents before moving forward.
+Step 2: Trapping.
+Your technician will perform a thorough inspection and damage assessment to provide an accurate estimate for treatment and repair.
+It is crucial to employ trapping methods at this point to eliminate existing rodents.

-Trapping can be effective if there are only a few rodents present in a building.
-However, if a rodent witnesses another rodent getting caught in a snap-trap, they will avoid the traps.
-This condition is called “bait shyness”.
-That is why scientists have developed baits that take up to five days to kill them.
-Trapping is a highly effective method of rat control used in the communities around Seattle and Portland.
+Trapping can be effective if there are only a few rodents present in the home.
+However, if a rodent witnesses another rodent getting caught in a snap-trap, for instance, they will avoid traps no matter the bait.